 - 1 lb.
 85% lean ground beef

-- 1 medium onion, 6oz, chopped
+- 1 medium onion chopped (6 oz)

-- 1 tablespoon minced garlic
+- 1 tablespoon minced fresh garlic

 - 1 teaspoon paprika

-- 1/2 teaspoon dried thyme
+- ½ teaspoon dried thyme

-- 1/8 teaspoon cayenne pepper
+- ⅛ teaspoon cayenne pepper

-- Preheat oven to 375 degrees F. Grease a 2-quart (7 X 11-inch) baking dish with olive oil.
+- Preheat your oven to 400 degrees F. Grease a 2-quart (7 X 11-inch) baking dish.

-- Meanwhile, in a large, deep skillet, heat the olive oil over medium-high heat, about 3 minutes.
-Add the beef and the onion and cook until beef is browned, about 5 minutes, stirring and breaking up the meat with a wooden spoon.
+- In a large, deep skillet, heat the olive oil over medium-high heat.
+Add the ground beef, onion, salt and pepper.
+Cook until the beef is browned, about 5 minutes, stirring and breaking up the meat with a wooden spoon.